 All of the reconstructions are based on evidence from the excavations as well as historical descriptions and contemporary examples of similar structures at other sites.
 Building accurate representations of 17th-century structures requires understanding of the archaeological features left behind, but also of historical architectural styles and construction techniques.
 The structures you see at Jamestown today are the result of extensive research and collaboration by various specialists.

 In addition to helping to bring the “lost” fort back to life for visitors, the reconstruction process has provided valuable opportunities for experimental archaeology, allowing us to test and refine our interpretations of the archaeological evidence.
 Rebuilding the structures found through archaeology helps us to understand how the original structures were built and maintained.

 To date, there are reconstructions of sections of the palisade walls and bulwarks, a partial reconstruction outlining the 1608 church, a partial frame representing the 1617 church, and a blacksmith’s shop which is used in season for historic trades demonstrations.
-A previously reconstructed barracks frame which had stood since 2006 is being replaced in 2020 thanks to generous funding from the Jamestown Society.
-The blacksmith’s shop is also undergoing donor-funded improvements in 2020, including a new roof and a more substantial forge.
+A previously reconstructed barracks frame which had stood since 2006 was replaced in 2020 thanks to generous funding from the Jamestown Society.
+The blacksmith’s shop also began undergoing donor-funded improvements in 2020, with progress made towards a new roof and a more substantial forge.
 Scroll down for more information about each of these structures.

 The National Park Service also operates a reconstructed glasshouse near the entrance to Historic Jamestowne.
 It was built in 1956 on the site of a 17th-century glasshouse excavated by NPS archaeologists and is used for demonstrations of traditional glassblowing techniques.